Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 I use the _Blank App (Android)_ Template, in F#.
 I name it `Jon.FXam.Android`.
 Some people might prefer to use `.Droid` but `.Android` seems to be the current convention.

-I need a
+1. I add a project refernece to my base project.
+2. I then ne
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzNjcyOTQ2LDEwMTk3MjkyNTEsLTQ1Mz
-kyMTMzMCwzMjExOTA4OTddfQ==
+eyJoaXN0b3J5IjpbMTU4MDY0OTIzMiwxMDE5NzI5MjUxLC00NT
+M5MjEzMzAsMzIxMTkwODk3XX0=
 -->